-Along with director Professor Philip Dwyer and Associate Professor Roger Markwick, Lyndall established the Centre for the History of Violence within the Faculty of Education and Arts three years ago.
+Along with director Professor Philip Dwyer and Professor Roger Markwick, Lyndall established the Centre for the History of Violence within the Faculty of Education and Arts three years ago.
 One of the trio's motivations was to address the blanket of silence that surrounded the topic of massacre..

 Lyndall says that it wasn't until the July 1995 Srebrenica massacre, which claimed the lives of more than 7000 Bosnian Muslims, that European scholars were awoken to the importance of massacre as a subject of study.
 Since then important new research has appeared, including by Professor Dwyer and herself.